joonasrooben/NLP-text2emoji/README.md

 | 19 | 👀     |        0.864 |     0.815 |      0.839 |         0.18 |     0.204 |      0.191 |

 The tendencies between the training datasets in case of tf-idf are very similar to BERT case.

+### Special evaluations

+**Evaluation with swapped data**

+Both models behaved very weakly when faced with data from the other dataset.
+Both achieved accuracy approximately ~5% and MRR score of ~17%.

 **Evaluation by emoji definitions**